 Then, between 2014 and 2015, René Holeček took majority control of the company.
 Under his stewardship, CZ acquired a majority stake in 4M Systems, a tactical equipment supplier located in Czechia, resulting in more diversification and more security.

 The past half-decade has witnessed CZ’s continued metamorphosis and expansion into complementary areas, such as MIM or metal injection molding technology, with the acquisition of a stake in Vibrom in 2018.
 Then, later, in 2022, they invested significantly in Spuhr, an optics company in Sweden.
-This year, they’ve also dipped into the ammunition industry by acquiring a 100% stake in SwissAA Holding AG.
+They’ve also dipped into the ammunition industry by acquiring a 100% stake in SwissAA Holding AG.

 So, as time moves on, the company continues to invest in being able to provide every level of equipment for people looking for anything involving or adjacent to a firearm.
 But those likely are far from the most significant investment they’ve made in recent history.